user-signal/fs2-mqtt/README.md

 ## Current status

 This library is build in the *tagless final* style in order to make it, as much as possible, *IO monad* agnostic for the client code using it.
-It's internals are nevertheless mainly build around *FS2*, *cats effetcs* typeclasses and concurrency primitives.
+It's internals are nevertheless mainly build around *FS2*, *cats effect* typeclasses and concurrency primitives.

 It implements almost all the *MQTT* `3.1.1` protocol, managing (re)connections and in flight messages, and allows interacting